yotamr/cautojson/README.md

 # Introduction

-cautojson is a Python script that takes in as input a series of C definition files and automatically creates bindings that serialize and parse such structres using JSON.
+cautojson is a Python script that takes in as input a series of C header files and automatically creates bindings that serialize and parse such structres using JSON.

 cautojson currently uses jansoon for serialization and parsing of